Netruk44/Netruk44.github.io/content/post/godot-weeping-angel-effect/index.md

 ### Step 1 - Create the object that moves offscreen

-The begin, create a new scene which will contain the object that will be moving behind the player's back.
+To begin, create a new scene which will contain the object that will be moving behind the player's back.

 ![](Step1-1.png#center)